nhubbard/konf/README.md

 - `LOAD_KEYS_AS_LITTLE_CAMEL_CASE`: feature that determines whether loading keys from sources as little camel case.
 This feature is enabled by default.
 - `OPTIONAL_SOURCE_BY_DEFAULT`: feature that determines whether sources are optional by default.
 This feature is disabled by default.
 - `SUBSTITUTE_SOURCE_BEFORE_LOADED`: feature that determines whether sources should be substituted before loaded into config.
 This feature is enabled by default.
+- `WRITE_DESCRIPTIONS_AS_COMMENTS`: feature that exports item descriptions as comments in supported formats.
+This feature is disabled by default and currently in development.

 ## Build from source

-Build library with Gradle using the following command:
+To build the library with Gradle, use the following command:

 ```
 ./gradlew clean assemble
 ```

-Test library with Gradle using the following command:
+To test the library with Gradle, use the following command:

 ```
 ./gradlew clean test